 An occupational therapist will come to your home and address any issues that you may be having in completing your day-to-day activities safely and independently.
 Recommendations from this visit may include rail installation, step or ramp modifications, major or minor bathroom modifications or equipment prescription.

-An occupational therapist can provide support and solutions for: Bathroom modifications including improved shower access, installation of accessible fittings, slip resistant/safety flooring and redesign of bathroom layout to accommodate use of equipment.
+An occupational therapist can provide support and solutions for Bathroom modifications including improved shower access, installation of accessible fittings, slip-resistant/safety flooring and redesign of bathroom layout to accommodate the use of equipment.